nbatterham/sfpowerscripts-doc/_docs/Tasks/Packaging-Tasks/Create Source based Packaging.md

 ---
 title: Create Source based Package
-category: Tasks
-subcategory: Packaging Tasks
+category: Packaging Tasks
-order: 7
+order: 11
 ---

 This task is used to create a build artifact for a source based repo (org deployment), which can then be associated with a release pipeline.